 - Send me a few example lines (and the version of the aligner software), I will update it in the next release.

-- Convert the read alignment file into BED format, and then try again.
+- A quick fix is to convert the read alignment file into BED format, and then try again.

-GEM outputs a tab-delimited file (xxx_n_GEM_events.txt ) with following fields:
+GEM event file is a tab-delimited file (xxx_n_GEM_events.txt ) with following fields:

 |Location||the genome coordinate of this binding event|